Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 He also questioned some of what he called “gimmicks” in the current fiscal year’s budget, including a mandate to all state agencies to reduce expenditures.
 The reductions could save the state $2.2 billion, though it is unclear how much money was saved so far.

-Deputy Analyst Carolyn Chu from the Legislative Analyst’s Office said they were unable to procure data from the state’s finance department, but Newsom is required to update the Legislature with the budget proposal for the coming fiscal year by Jan.10.
+Deputy Analyst Carolyn Chu of the Legislative Analyst’s Office said they were unable to procure data from the state’s finance department, but Newsom is required to update the Legislature with the budget proposal for the coming fiscal year by Jan.
+10.

 The governor said during the press conference that he is currently working on the details and expects to complete the budget in the coming weeks.